 Pact for sustainability

-The meeting on the ecotax of the Pact for Sustainability ends in nothing
+The meeting on the ecotax of the Sustainability Pact ends in nothing

 The government avoids defending the tax increase, and the meeting focuses on the destination of the funds.